fengyuanchen/cropperjs/ISSUE_TEMPLATE.md

 When suggesting a feature, include:

-- As much detail as possible for what we should add and why it's important to Bootstrap
+- As much detail as possible for what we should add and why it's important to Cropper.js
 - Relevant links to prior art, screenshots, or live demos whenever possible